How to make an Italian cheese board: 7 steps to a perfect Italian cheese board. Learn how to make a Christmas cheese board with Italian specialties.

 To make a perfect Italian cheese board you should follow these 7 rules/indications:

-1. You need at least, and in order of how you should taste them, a fresh (ricotta, burrata, goat cheese, etc), a soft (mozzarella, brie, etc) and a hard cheese (asiago, pecorino, parmigiano, etc), and you can add a flavored (smoked, spicy, etc) and a blue cheese (roquefort, gorgonzola, etc).
+1. You need at least – in the order of how you should taste them – a fresh (ricotta, burrata, goat cheese, etc.), a soft (mozzarella, brie, etc.), and a hard cheese (Asiago, pecorino, Parmigiano, etc.).
+You can add a flavored (smoked, spicy, etc.) and a blue cheese (Roquefort, gorgonzola, etc.).

 3. And a savory one: olives, preserved vegetables, or cold meats (salami, prosciutto crudo, prosciutto cotto, etc).

-4. You should place on it seasonal fruits, fresh or dried (figs, apples, pears, walnuts, dates, etc).
+4. You should place on the board seasonal fruits, fresh or dried (figs, apples, pears, walnuts, dates, etc.).
 Avoid tropical (but a big yes to dried mangoes) or citrus fruits.

 5. Include something crunchy: nuts, fundamentally (almonds, peanuts, walnuts, pistachios…)